 We offer a diverse range of school trips which we believe enrich the learning of our pupils and enhance their knowledge, understanding and skills.
 Visits outside of the school are a great opportunity to develop the children's independence and consolidate the learning that takes place in the classroom.
-Trips to a host of local educational sites such as @Bristol, the Holburne Museum and Bath Abbey, are regularly undertaken.
+Trips to a host of local educational sites such as We the Curious, the Holburne Museum and Bath Abbey, are regularly undertaken.

 We welcome guest speakers to assembly on a regular basis as well as visitors to individual classrooms.
 Often these are parents or friends with particular expertise who can provide that extra special bit of insight that can strike a chord with young children.